Code Sharing with GitHub

 You can find the latest guidelines on how to setup your personal GitHub token here

-Choose a token name that is related to the machine you are using (not requires, but a good idea :) )
+Choose a token name that is related to the machine you are using (is a good practice :) )

 Set the expiration date to